| | |

 on Learning in CVPR, 2004.

 [9] Z. Tu and A. L. Yuille, “Shape matching and recognition - using generative models and informative features,” in ECCV, 2004, pp. 195–209.
+[10] G. McNeill and S. Vijayakumar, “2d shape classification and retrieval,” in IJCAI, 2005.

 [11] E. Attalla and P. Siy, “Robust shape similarity retrieval based on contour segmentation polygonal multiresolution and